jaisurajk/San_francisco_Crime_ETL/README.md

 - What time of the day (morning, afternoon, evening, night) seems to have the highest number of crimes?
 - Which holidays have the highest incidences of crime and may require additional staffing or resources?
 - Which police districts may need additional resources, specialized training, etc. based on the type and quantity of crime?
+- Which intersection have the most violent crimes?

 Our data will allow our users to make resourcing and policy decisions based on historical and newly generated data.